Hellsgit/angular-poll-v2/README.md

 ## Running unit tests

-Unfortunately not much is tested due to the lack of time.
+Unfortunately not much is tested, did configured karma.conf.js to my prefs, and installed;

+- karma-mocha-reporter
+- karma-coverage-istanbul-reporter
+- jasmine-marbles

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `ng test` to execute the unit tests via that where make.